 The gang lived in the futuristic year 2076 (100 years after the show’s initial airdate).
 By this point, Earth’s society was now exclusively living underwater.
 The aquatic society featured Flintstones-type “aqua”-pun names for various locations: “Aqualaska” instead of Alaska, “Oyster-alia” instead of Australia, etc.

 The show’s plots usually saw the gang thwart various would-be world-conquering criminals (à la the villains on “Josie”).
 Like the chase songs in “Scooby-Doo,” a musical number of the Neptunes’ played at least once an episode.

-On DVD: The entire original series is now available on DVD through the Warner Archive.
+On video: The entire original series is now available on DVD through the Warner Archive.
 To date, it’s not available on any streaming services.

 Kenny the Shark

 “Kenny the Shark” ran on NBC and the Discovery Channel during the 2000s.
 While it was short-lived, I thought this was one of the funnier cartoons to come along during the decade.

 The show focused on Kenny, a tiger shark who could somehow breathe air, like Jabberjaw.
 Kenny was the pet (and best friend) of a girl named Kat.
 Kat was the only human who could talk to Kenny and the show’s other animals, which her parents disbelieved.

-On DVD: Three single-disc DVDs have been released, collecting part, but not all, of the show’s run.
+On video: Three single-disc DVDs have been released, collecting part, but not all, of the show’s run.
 Unfortunately, “Kenny” doesn’t seem to be available on digital video.
 Even the few DVDs are starting to fall out of print.

 The other 70s attempt to cash in on “Jaws”’s popularity was “Misterjaw.”
 This series debuted on the 1976 DePatie-Freleng produced “Pink Panther and Friends” TV series.

 Misterjaw was a great white shark who wore a top hat, vest, and spoke with a mock-German accent.
 He had a habit of scaring humans for fun.
 This was by sneaking up on people and yelling “Gotcha!,” causing them to panic.
 The main supporting character is “Catfish,” Misterjaw’s best friend.